Vetala Panchavimshati: Variation

 A variation of this story replaces the vetal with a minor celestial who, in exchange for his own life, reveals the plot by two tradesmen (replacing the sorcerer) to assassinate Vikrama and advises Vikrama to trick them into positions of vulnerability as described above.
-Having killed them, Vikrama is offered a reward by the goddess, who grants him two spirits loyal to Her as his servants.
+Having killed them, Vikrama is offered a reward by the goddess, who grants him two spirits loyal to her as his servants.

 Other media

 Films

 It was adapted into 1951 Hindi film Jai Maha Kali (Vikram Vaital) by Dhirubhai Desai starring Lalita Pawar, Nirupa Roy, Shahu Modak, Raj Kumar, and S. N. Tripathi.
 It was remade in 1986 as Vikram Vetal, by Shantilal Soni, starring Vikram Gokhale, Manhar Desai, and Deepika Chikhalia.

-The 2017 Tamil film Vikram Vedha was a modern-day adaptation of the story with the characterization of King Vikramadithyan and the celestial spirit Vedhalam derived from that plot.
+The 2017 Tamil film Vikram Vedha was a modern-day adaptation of the story with the characterization of King Vikramaditya and the celestial spirit Vetala derived from that plot.
 The title of the film was also derived from the two key characters from the folktale.
+In 2022, the film was remade in Hindi under the same title.